 About Tane Waterman & Wurtzel, P.C.

 Founded in 1992, Tane Waterman & Wurtzel, P.C., handles residential and commercial real estate and business law matters for individuals and businesses in all five boroughs of New York City who are seeking experienced, reliable, affordable, legal representation that you can trust.
-Both of our senior partners have been engaged in the representation of cooperatives and condominiums for well over 30 years.
+Both of our senior partners have been engaged in the representation of cooperatives and condominiums for almost 40 years.

 Together, the firm’s team of attorneys has over 100 years of combined legal experience, each bringing their own distinct legal background to your representation.

 Visit the links below to learn more about each lawyer with the firm:

 - Stewart E. Wurtzel

 - Marcie L. Waterman (f/k/a Marcie Waterman Murray)

 - Lawrence McGaughey